 One of the ways to buy tickets is online using a debit/credit card.
 To make the reservations you will be prompted for the following information:

 - registration number.

 The tickets are individual and have the passenger's printed on them.
 They have to be picked up from the Zante Ferries office (ex Saos Ferries) in the port of Alexandroupoli (address: Meg.
 Alexandrou 1, Alexandroupoli; phone: +(30)210 4100211).
 Have your ID Card and reservation number from the confirmation email ready.

 Plan ahead a little and get to the port with some time to spare.
 There might be a queue at the ticket office and you'll also need some time to board the ferry.

 Buy tickets in person

-In Samothrace tickets can be bought at the wood kiosk in Kamariotissa harbor.
+In Samothraki tickets can be bought at the wooden kiosk in the port parking lot in Kamariotissa.

 Traveling by ferryboat

 The ferry is spacious and modern.
 There is a bar where you can buy a snack or something to drink while on route.
-Sandwiches cost 1.25-1.45 Euro, pies 2.7 Euro, a bottle of water 0.5 Euro, Greek coffee 1.2 Euro, frappe 2.8 Euro and various specialties (cappuccino, freddo cappuccino, freddo espresso) between 2.6 and 3.2 Euro.
+Sandwiches cost 1.25-1.45 Euro, pies 2.7 Euro, a bottle of water 0.5 Euro, soft drinks 2.3 Euro, Greek coffee 1.2 Euro, frappe 2.8 Euro and various specialties (cappuccino, freddo cappuccino, freddo espresso) between 2.9 and 3.5 Euro.

 Even though it's summertime and it's warm, it would be advisable to have a windbreaker or hoodie on you and probably a cap or a hat if you plan on staying on the upper deck.
 A nice distraction on the trip are the seagulls following the ship (usually fed by people on board with biscuits and bread), the elusive dolphins that may follow the ship for short periods of time and the unmistakable silhouette of the island that grows bigger as you get closer.